reactioncommerce/reaction/README.md

 Reaction requires Meteor, Git, MongoDB, OS Specific Build Tools, and (optionally) ImageMagick.

-See our [Requirements Docs](https://docs.reactioncommerce.com/reaction-docs/master/requirements) for requirements that you may to install for Reaction.
+See our [Requirements Docs](https://docs.reactioncommerce.com/reaction-docs/master/requirements) for requirements that you may need to install for Reaction.

 For more information on setup and configuration, check out the [installation](https://docs.reactioncommerce.com/reaction-docs/development/installation) and [configuration](https://docs.reactioncommerce.com/reaction-docs/development/configuration) docs.